sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/TermsAndConditions/General.md

 <br>

-### Inform your customers on any changes to the terms and conditions.
+### Always inform your customers on any changes to the terms and conditions.

+It is critical that customers are notified of any changes.
 TODO: Description

 <br>